 What Do We Want for Blaine County?

-Nothing but knapweed (above)?
-Or fields of jewel-like native plants and pollinators (right)?
+Nothing but knapweed (above left)?
+Or fields of jewel-like native plants and pollinators (above right and right)?

 This program is in development and testing.
 This means that we are using adaptive and strategic management for this program and determining the financial viability of the program.